ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 applications.
 Note that this field can be empty.

-Endpoints MUST treat receipt of a DATAGRAM frame whose payload is too short to parse the flow identifier as an HTTP/3 connection error of type H3_GENERAL_PROTOCOL_ERROR.
+Endpoints MUST treat receipt of a DATAGRAM frame whose payload is too short to parse the flow ID as an HTTP/3 connection error of type H3_GENERAL_PROTOCOL_ERROR.